MicrosoftDocs/dynamics-365-customer-engagement/ce/voice-of-customer/install-solution.md

   - dyn365-VoC
 ---

-# Install the Voice of the Customer solution
+# Install or Upgrade the Voice of the Customer solution

 This section provides you the steps to install the Voice of the Customer for [!INCLUDE[pn-crm-2016-shortest](../includes/pn-crm-2016-shortest.md)] solutions.
 If you're an administrator, you can find the version by going to **Settings** &gt; **Solutions**.

 > [!NOTE]
 > Surveys aren't supported on legacy forms.

-## Install the Voice of the Customer solution, version 9.0 and later
+## Install or Upgrade the Voice of the Customer solution, version 9.0 and later

  The Voice of the Customer for [!INCLUDE[pn-crm-2016-shortest](../includes/pn-crm-2016-shortest.md)] solution can be installed from [!INCLUDE[pn-crm-online-admin-center](../includes/pn-crm-online-admin-center.md)].
 It is compatible with [!INCLUDE[pn-crm-2016-shortest](../includes/pn-crm-2016-shortest.md)] version 8.2 and later.